Trading-Goose/Trading-Goose.github.io/README.md

 #### User Management

-- [x] User Acount system
+- [x] User account system
 - [x] API key management interface
 - [x] User activity tracking
 - [x] Secure credential storage

+## 🤝 Contributing

+We welcome pull requests, feature ideas, and bug reports!
+To get started:

+1. Fork the repository and create a feature branch.
+2. Ensure linting/tests pass where applicable.
+3. Submit a pull request with clear context about the change.

+For larger features, open a discussion or issue first so we can plan together.

 ## 🙏 Acknowledgments

 - Built with [Supabase](https://supabase.com)
 - Trading powered by [Alpaca Markets](https://alpaca.markets)
-- AI analysis powered by customizable providers (OpenAI, Anthropic, Google, and more)
+- AI analysis powered by customizable providers (OpenAI, Anthropic, Google, DeepSeek, and more)
 - UI components from [shadcn/ui](https://ui.shadcn.com)
 - Multi-agent architecture inspired by [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents)
 - **100% developed with [Claude Code](https://claude.ai/code)** 🤖